 The Pennsylvania Highlands are the foothills of the Appalachian Mountains.
 The irregular ridges and deep valleys of this unique landscape feature common themes that reflect the region’s geology, which in turn has influenced local history and land use.

-Although the geology of the Highlands is complex, two types of rock are common to the erosion resistant, largely forested ridges: diabase (basalt), and granitic gneiss and quartzite.
-The diabase areas in particular have created natural limitations for agriculture and land development.
+Two types of rock are common to the erosion resistant, largely forested ridges of the Highlands: diabase (basalt), and granitic gneiss and quartzite.
+The diabase areas create natural limitations for agriculture and land development.
 As a result these areas feature large contiguous woodlands such as Hopewell Big Woods and Unami Hills.